nautobot/nautobot-app-golden-config/docs/FAQ.md

 # Frequently Asked Questions

-_Why must a device name be unique?_

-The APIs and other components rely on a single device, such as the ability to perform an API call to `sotagg/<str:device_name>/`.
-This is a challenge that may be affected by decisions made to the core platform.
-For the time being, it is a requirement.

 _Why don't the configurations match like the vendor cli?_

 A vendor processes configuration understanding constructs such as knowing that `int g0/0` and `interface GigabitEthernet0/0` are the same.
 Each one of these